imjaehoo/api-mockingbird/README.md

    "Start a api-mockingbird server on port 4000"

 2. Add user endpoints:
-   "Add a GET /api/users api-mockingbird endpoint that returns a list of 5 users" "Add a POST /api/users api-mockingbird endpoint that creates a user"
+   "Add a GET /api/users endpoint that returns a list of 5 users" "Add a POST /api/users endpoint that creates a user"

 3. Update endpoints:
-   "Change api-mockingbird GET /api/users to return 10 users instead of 5" (same add_endpoint command replaces existing)
+   "Change GET /api/users to return 10 users instead of 5" (same add_endpoint command replaces existing)

 4. Test your frontend:
    Your React app can now call http://localhost:4000/api/users

 5. Manage endpoints:
-   "Remove the api-mockingbird POST /api/users endpoint" "Set a 500 server error for the GET /api/users api-mockingbird endpoint" "Enable error response for api-mockingbird GET /api/users" "Disable error response for api-mockingbird GET /api/users"
+   "Remove the POST /api/users endpoint"
+   "Set a 500 server error for the GET /api/users endpoint" "Enable error response for GET /api/users"
+   "Disable error response for GET /api/users"
 ```

 ## Endpoint Management